 How to Know if You Have Sensitive Skin?

-If you notice longer-lasting skin irritation, or you are concerned that you may have a more serious skin disorder or allergic skin reaction such as eczema, rosacea, hives, or allergic contact dermatitis, it is always a good idea to see a dermatologist.
-When a dermatologist is diagnosing a sensitive skin condition, she/he looks for skin reactions like bumps and pustules, overly dry skin that causes pain, and skin blushing or flushing, but diagnosing sensitive skin can be difficult because of the many potential causes, from genetics and the immune system to contact with environmental allergens.
+If you notice longer-lasting skin irritation, or you are concerned that you may have a more serious skin problem or allergic skin reaction such as eczema, rosacea, hives, or allergic contact dermatitis, it is always a good idea to see a dermatologist.
+When a dermatologist is diagnosing a sensitive skin condition, she/he looks for skin reactions like bumps and pustules, overly dry skin that causes pain, and skin blushing or flushing, but diagnosing sensitive skin can be difficult because of the many potential causes, from genetics and the immune system to contact with environmental allergens and other skin irritants.

 Why Is My Skin So Sensitive All of a Sudden?

 We’ve all been there.
-You try a new product in your skincare routine, and then you experience a sensitive skin reaction and blame the reaction on everything in that product.
+You try a new product in your skincare routine, and then you experience a sensitive skin reaction or allergic reaction and blame the reaction on everything in that product.
 The reality is the reaction is likely due to a specific ingredient or two.
-The challenge is that you might not know which ingredient is the one that‘s causing your skin to freak out, which may make you wary of trying something new - especially when it comes to sensitive facial skin.
+The challenge is that you might not know which ingredients are causing your skin to freak out, which may make you wary of trying something new - especially when it comes to sensitive facial skin.

-The good news is that while caring for sensitive skin can be tricky, there are resources to help.
-The first step to selecting the right skincare is looking for clean products that don’t include potentially irritating ingredients.
+The good news is that while caring for sensitive skin can be tricky, there are resources to help prevent irritated skin.
+The first step to addressing a skin issue and selecting the right skincare is looking for clean products that don’t include potentially irritating ingredients.
 There are a lot of different no-no ingredient lists, but one of the most trusted lists is the list of ingredients banned in the European Union.
 While the US FDA only bans 11 ingredients and Health Canada bans 500, a team of scientific experts in the EU has determined that more than 1300 ingredients are considered unsafe for skincare products and another 26 allergens need to be disclosed on all labeling.
 Avoiding these ingredients is a must-do, especially if you have sensitive skin.